thibautjombart/treescape/vignettes/treescape.md

 `treescapeServer`: a web application for *treescape*
 --------------
 The essential functionalities of `treescape` are also available via a user-friendly web interface, running locally on the default web browser.
-It can be started using by simply typing `treescapeServer()`.
+It can be started by simply typing `treescapeServer()`.
-The interface allows one to import data, run `treescape` to explore the tree space, look for clusters using `findGroves`, customize MDS plots, visualise specific trees and saves results in various formats.
+The interface allows one to import data, run `treescape` to explore the tree space, look for clusters using `findGroves`, customize MDS plots, visualise specific trees and save results in various formats.
 It is fully documented in the *help* tab.

 ![example of treescapeServer running](figs/server.png)